Rooftop vs ground mounted solar: pros and cons

-While ground mounted solar generally has more advantages than disadvantages, there are some drawbacks.
-I’ve already mentioned the higher upfront cost, but there are a couple other considerations to weigh.
+While ground mounted solar has many benefits, there are drawbacks too.
+I’ve already mentioned the higher upfront cost, but there are other considerations to weigh.

 Just like with a rooftop installation, any shade on your installation site can have a dramatic effect on how much electricity you can produce.
 If you’re thinking about going with a ground mount, take a look at your yard and make sure that there is no shade from trees, especially in the middle of the day.
 Late day or early morning sun will have less of an impact, but the middle hours of the day are when you will generate most of your electricity.

 If you have trees throwing shade on your site during those times, see if you can trim them back or even have the trees removed.

 Con: Ground mounts require suitable soil and a foundation

 A ground mounted solar installation with its scaffolding, racking, and solar panels weighs thousands of pounds.
 The array must be able to withstand severe winds, which means the foundation must not only be able to carry the weight of the equipment plus any snow that could accumulate on top, but be able to prevent the array from lifting up in gale force (or higher) winds due to air pressure on the backside of the panels.

 This means that you will need a proper foundation and soil type to support it, requiring a visit from a geotechnical engineer to assess the site and design an appropriate foundation.